romanpauk/dingo/docs/architecture/registration-and-resolution.md

 from a validated compile-time binding source instead of mutable runtime binding state.

-## Local `bindings<...>` Overlays
+## Registration Child Bindings

-`register_type<...>()` can also carry local `bindings<...>` used while constructing that registered binding.
+`register_type<...>()` can carry local `bindings<...>` that configure the static part of its registration-created child container.
+The returned proxy adds runtime bindings to that same child.

-Those local bindings are resolved before falling back to the host container, but they do get a private singular override rule:
+Dependencies are selected with the following rules:

 - local-only singular match: selected
 - local and host both provide the same singular binding: local wins
 - host-only singular match: selected
 - collection request: merge local and host results

-That keeps collection behavior aligned with `container<bindings<...>>` resolution while still letting local overlays replace host singular dependencies.
+Collections combine static and runtime entries from the child with entries from the root container.

 ## Parent Containers And Auto Construction